 If you don’t happen to be sitting in Nor Cal, let me use a Starbucks example.
 Mix and match the below items – pick one item from left column, and match with its expressed reality on the right (see bottom of blog for answers)

 Which of these is?

 As you can see – each one of the above is a different take, speaking to different people and delivering on different objectives.
-To market effectively you need all of them, but they need to be good and effective, meeting their unique objectives.
+To market effectively you need value props, messaging, and positioning, but they need to be good and effective, meeting their unique objectives.

 What’s my job?